geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

 ```

 ### Validate `Pipeline`
-In order to make sure the pipeline works as expected, we need to visualize the output of pipeline image and check its size.
-`Pipeline.get_results` will return a batch data of pipeline output.
+In order to make sure the pipeline works as expected, we need to visualize its output. `Pipeline.get_results` will return a batch of data for this purpose:

 ```python